ObjectIsAdvantag/webex-guestissuer/README.md

     Where:
         - `userId` is a user identifier unique to your 'Guest Issuer'.
 This identifier is used by the Webex cloud platform to persist user data among sessions.
 Understand: if another token gets generated with the same 'userId', the Guest user interacting with that token will see Spaces, Messages, and inherit Memberships from previous Webex interactions for this 'userId',
-        - `userName` is used to identify the user in Webex Teams spaces,
+        - `userName` is used to identify the user in Webex spaces,
         - `expirationDelay` should be specified in seconds, defaults to 5400s (90min) from now.
         - the `issuerAppId` and `issuerAppSecret` tie to the 'Guest Issuer Application' created from the [Webex for Developers portal](https://developer.webex.com/add-guest.html).